ShazidAraf/Stick-Diagram-to-Realistic-Image-Translation/README.md

 step-1: keep video of a person making free movements in 'data/target/video' folder

 step-2: Extract Image from video. run '1.pre_processing.py'.
 It extracts images from video.
 You can control rate of extraction using frame_interval.
 Cropping and rotating function are also written.
-Output of thix stage is 512 x 512 pixels images
+Output of this stage is 512 x 512 pixels images

 step-3: Pose Estimation.
 I used OpenPose for pose estimation. run '2.image_to_stick_figure.py' to get stick diagram of folder 'data/target/images'.
 Stick figures are saved in 'data/train/train_label' folder.